dorj222/GuessTheCapitalsAndroid/README.md

 # GuessTheCapitalsAndroid
-Android game where a player learn more about capital cities around the world.
+Android game where a player learns more about capital cities around the world.

 Description: